Therapy for one's depression can be very effective.

 NOTE: It is wise to schedule an appointment with your physician to discuss any possible physical health problems that could be causing these symptoms.

 Many people see a counselor for depression.
 In fact, it is one of the most common reasons people seek counseling.
 I frequently use the Cognitive-Behavioral Therapy (CBT) model, an evidence-based treatment for depression.
-There is a great deal of evidence that demonstrates that CBT helps many individuals suffering from depression find relief (http://nrepp.samhsa.gov/AllPrograms.aspx).
+I supplement this with Dialectical Behavioral Therapy (DBT), and several other proven therapeutic modalities that have been demonstrated to help with depression.
+There is a great deal of evidence that demonstrates that CBT and DBT help many individuals suffering from depression find relief.
 Stress and anxiety very often accompany depressive symptoms.
 More good news: Stress and anxiety are also very treatable.
 I use a counseling approach that helps you address and tackle both anxiety and depression.
 Coping skills for depression are a click away.

 The notion of telling your problems to a stranger can feel daunting.
 However, it’s important to remember that you’re seeing a trained, strength-based professional who knows how to support and empower people in overcoming depression.
 Throw in the fact that I will provide a free initial consultation, and you have almost nothing to lose!
 Therapy for depression helps thousands of people every year across the United States.
 I use evidence-based methods to empower you in coping with and overcoming depression.

 In addition, there are several very good resources out there to help you in your quest to overcome depression.
 Dr. David Burns (one of the early Cognitive Therapists) has several.
 More good books that can provide inspiration can be found on my book review page.